 Interestingly, these are actually served without chicken at the restaurant when ordered as a side dish.
 If you like, you can add some cooked shredded chicken and have your own homemade chicken and dumplings.

-This recipe is intended to be a side dish, so there aren’t a lot of extra items in here.
+This homemade dumplings recipe is intended to be a side dish, so there aren’t a lot of extra items in it.
 This is a meatless recipe.
-So if you had some leftover cooked chicken, it would be a great addition to the recipe.
+If you have some leftover cooked chicken, it would be a great addition to the recipe.

 Ingredients for Cracker Barrel Dumplings